ehsan20e20e/CircularRR_AOPS/README.md

 7th oart link: https://drive.google.com/file/d/1kWqZg9hmLQG77qri3zCgIPGm32_gE_vK/view?usp=drive_link.

+#### Figure 2
+Figure 2a: The loss values after the completion of the training process will generate Figure 2a.

+Figure 2b and 2c: To obtain Figures 2b and 2c, you can instruct the trained model to predict the output spectra for unseen geometric parameters at wavelengths ranging from 1000 to 1800 nm.
+In other words, you need to predict the transmission spectra for 800 different wavelengths to form the complete transmission spectrum.
+Then, compare this predicted spectrum with the spectrum obtained using the FDTD method.
+For the closest data, you would need to search for the closest data points to the selected geometric parameters in file "result_V.csv".

 ### Inverse model
-"To train the inverse model, you can utilize the Python code provided in the 'CircularRR_AOPS_Inverse_model.py' file.
-We have saved the 147,456 unique examples generated through FDTD simulations in the 'result_H.csv' file, which has been uploaded in the following link: https://drive.google.com/file/d/1XW8CZP60sRJwzeInc0dSmcq_Q4VMNfoE/view?usp=drive_link.
+To train the inverse model, you can utilize the Python code provided in the 'CircularRR_AOPS_Inverse_model.py' file.
+We have saved the 147,456 unique examples generated through FDTD simulations in the "result_H.csv" file, which has been uploaded in the following link: https://drive.google.com/file/d/1XW8CZP60sRJwzeInc0dSmcq_Q4VMNfoE/view?usp=drive_link.

-To execute the 'CircularRR_AOPS_Inverse_model.py' file, you will require the 'result_H.csv' file, which constitutes big data with a size of 1.8 gigabytes".
+To execute the 'CircularRR_AOPS_Inverse_model.py' file, you will require the 'result_H.csv' file, which constitutes big data with a size of 1.8 gigabytes.

 #### Figure 6
 The loss values after the completion of the training process will generate Figure 6a.